Barrie Lakeshores: 2003 Founders Cup

 The National Championship opened for Barrie against Juan de Fuca on August 20, 2003.
 The Tornado dominated their opponents, defeating them by a score of 11–5.
 The same day, Barrie played their second game against Coquitlam.
 The result was indicative of a team playing their second game of the day, as they squashed Coquitlam by a score of 17–3.

 Day two, August 21, saw Barrie crush Edmonton by a score of 13–3.
 August 22, had Barrie play their last game of the round robin against Winnipeg, defeating them 18–7.
-The victory clinched first place in Pool A, and a birth into the Semi-final against Prince George.
-In the end, Barrie pulled out a squeaker as they defeated Prince George by a close and low scoring 7-6 decision.
+The victory clinched first place in Pool A, and a berth into the semi-final against Prince George.
+In the end, Barrie pulled out a squeaker as they defeated Prince George by a close and low scoring 7–6 decision.
 In the other semi, Coquitlam defeated Port Coquitlam by a score of 10–8 to meet Barrie in the final.

 Although the final between Barrie and Coquitlam was a lot closer than their first meeting, the Tornado cruised to a 16–8 win to earn their first ever Founders Cup as National Junior "B" Champions.

 Since 2003

-Barrie had a pair of rebuilding years in 2004 and 2005, but came back to form in 2006 with a 17-2-0 record.
+Barrie had a pair of rebuilding years in 2004 and 2005, but came back to form in 2006 with a 17–2–0 record.
 However, the Tornado were upset in the quarter-finals by the Mimico Mountaineers, cutting down the dream of a second Founders Cup.
 Following the 2008 season the Tornado switched leagues with the Orillia Rama Kings and are now a member of the Ontario Junior A Lacrosse League.
 They now go by the name Barrie Lakeshores.